magic-coding/pc-locker/README.md

 2. Edit config.txt file.
 3. Add your admin email and gmail account for program use & save the file.
 4. Run the program by double click in bot.py file.
 5. Program window open.
-Now send `/lock` command from your admin email to gmail account that you add it in the program.(it's not important which email subject you may use)
+Now send `/lock` command from your admin email to gmail account that linked to the program.(it's not important which email subject you may use)
 6. Your pc/laptop will lock & you will receive email from your program gmail account.

 **Security:**

-For security we code this program to receive `/lock` command from Admin Email otherwise programe will pass any action.
-Alos program will pass any other emails that not count (/lock) command.
+For security we code this program to receive `/lock` command from Admin Email otherwise programe will pass any action. a lso the program will pass any other emails that not count (/lock) command.

 **Have an idea for make this more save and powerfull?**